 - analysis of the income and expense structure;

-- verification of the company’s assets and liabilities posted in its financial statement, including identification of assets that are not able to yield economic benefits in future, and the determination of non-reflected liabilities;
+- verification of the company’s assets and liabilities posted to its accounting statements, including identification of assets that are not able to yield economic benefits in future, and determination of non-posted liabilities;

 In addition to this, we will:

-- verify the correctness of calculation of the main taxes and formation of tax bases;
+- verify correctness of calculation of the main taxes and formation of tax bases;

-- verify the correctness of the completion of tax returns, validity of use of tax benefits, and compliance with the payment discipline;
+- verify correctness of completion of tax returns, validity of use of tax benefits, and compliance with the payment discipline;

-As the result of the Due Diligence procedure, you will receive a detailed report, containing a description of state of the business or an object, list and risk assessment (legal, financial, tax risks), plus recommendations on how to minimise such risks.
+The Due Diligence result is a detailed report containing a description of state of the business or an object, list and assessment of risks (legal, financial, tax risks), and recommendations on how to minimize them.